 Devil's Tombstone, located in the mountain town of Hunter, is one of the older campgrounds in the Catskill Forest Preserve, offering both scenic beauty and devilish mystery.
 Primitive camping is available at 24 lakefront sites, and amenities include nearby hiking trails, boating, fishing and swimming.

-Private RV Parks and Camping in the Catskills
+Private RV Parks, Cabins, & Camping in the Catskills

 The Great Northern Catskills are home to nearly a dozen privately owned campgrounds, cabins and camping sites, offering easy-access to the region's top outdoor attractions while providing a convenient and exciting camping destination in three seasons.
 Many of the Catskills' campgrounds offer swimming pools, beaches, miniature golf, basketball and volleyball, as well as group expeditions for bird watching and hiking.
 Get away for less and enjoy more in the Great Northern Catskills of Greene County.